TimSuss/ReCure-Lyrics/README.md

-## **Background** ##
-I am in a tribute banch to The Cure.
-This takes raw text files containing our setlists and builds an html file with a stage ready setlist that includes all of my cues and reminders and sometimes full lyrics.
-The html will be converted to a pdf and leveraged for another project--a custom teleprompter for the stage.

-Here you go — a clean, **Markdown onboarding guide** that you can drop directly into your repo (e.g., `SETUP.md`).
-This explains how a fresh user can set up the Pi, install the services, and run the teleprompter + pedals system.

----

 # **ReCure Teleprompter – Raspberry Pi Setup Guide**

+## **Background**

+I am in a tribute band to **The Cure**.
+This project takes raw text files containing our setlists and builds an HTML file with a **stage-ready teleprompter setlist** that includes cues, reminders, and sometimes full lyrics.
+The HTML file is eventually converted into a PDF and used by a separate project — a **custom Raspberry Pi teleprompter system** with foot-switch controls.

-This document explains how to set up a Raspberry Pi (Zero 2 W or newer) to run the **HTML teleprompter** and **footswitch pedal controller**.
+This guide explains how to set up that Pi system and run everything automatically.

-The Pi will:

-* Boot into the Raspberry Pi OS desktop
-* Automatically load the **newest** HTML file from `~/projects/ReCure-Lyrics/output/`
-* Launch the browser in fullscreen
-* Listen to two footswitch pedals for scrolling, diagnostics, etc.

 ---